-Top of Most people’s list of things to Do in New York is Central Park. unintentionally is the most filmed location in the world and features in countless movies and TV Show’s meaning tourists flock here in their droves to recreate their own New York Fairytale.
-But Once there what is there to actually see and do?
+The top of Most people’s list of things To Do in New York is Central Park.
+Unintentionally is the most filmed location in the world and features in countless movies and TV Shows meaning tourists flock here in their droves to recreate their own New York Fairytale.
+But once you are there what is there to actually see and do?

 Our 14 Best Things To Do In Central Park New York City Article is here to help.
 We show you the best things to see and do in the Park and show you where to find those Iconic Movie Locations.

 Some Fun Central Park Facts

 As most people at some point indulge in our Number 1 Activity (normally unintentionally) we thought we would give you some fun facts about the Park.
 That way you can regale these facts to your companions while you try and remedy the situation.

 - The Park is 843 acres (1.317 sq mi) and is 2.5Miles Long and 0.5 Miles wide.
 It is only the 5th Largest Park in New York! (but the Largest on Manhattan)

 - If Sold as Real Estate the Park would be worth over $500Bn

 - Despite its Natural Appearance the Majority of the park is Manacuresd and not left to nature at all.